What is the Intergenerational Classroom?

 What's Next

-Following its success in 2023, and after implementing learner feedback, the Intergenerational Classroom is now running for its second year at Christie Gardens Apartments & Care.
+Following its success in 2023 and 2024, and after continuous implementation of learner feedback, the Intergenerational Classroom is now running for its third year at Christie Gardens Apartments & Care.

 We are also in the process of formalizing the Intergenerational Classroom model to scale our initiative to other retirement communities looking to provide this opportunity to their own residents.
 The model will include the components and support necessary for classroom implementation and content delivery, while also leaving room for customization according to the setting, context, and needs of the students and residents.